 You are required by law to use safety restraints for children in the U.S. and Canada.
-If small children (generally children who are four years old or younger and who weigh 18 kg [40 lbs] or less) ride in your vehicle, you must put them in safety seats made especially for children.
+If small children ride in your vehicle (generally children who are four years old or younger and who weigh 18 kg [40 lbs] or less), you must put them in safety seats made especially for children.
 Many states require that children use approved booster seats until they are eight years old.
 Check your local and state or provincial laws for specific requirements regarding the safety of children in your vehicle.
-When possible, always place children under age 12 in the rear seat of your vehicle.
-Accident statistics suggest that children are safer when properly restrained in the rear seating positions than in the front seating position.